julius-kanani/ig-clone/README.md

 # ig-clone
-This is an Instgram clone
+This is an Instagram clone